Amol: Major corporations

-Native
+Native Industries

 Pottery is common in the city.
-Pottery is the material from which the potteryware is made, of which major types include earthenware, stoneware and porcelain.
+Pottery is the material from which the pottery ware is made, of which major types include earthenware, stoneware, and porcelain.
 The place where such wares are made is also called a pottery.
 Pottery also refers to the art or craft of the potter or the manufacture of pottery.
 There are also fish farming center in the foothills and around the city, including trout and sturgeon.
 Today, the percentage of aquaculture production in Amol is equal to the Caspian Sea.